-I’m usually a pretty straightforward coffee gal.
-Usually iced.
+A cardamom latte?
+Moi?!
+Well, I’m usually a pretty straightforward coffee gal.
+Normally iced.
 Always with a bit of sweetness with sugar or simple syrup and, if it’s hot or straight iced coffee, a splash of milk.
 That’s it.
-So when “fancy” drinks are offered on the menu, I usually read them out of interest and order my go to.
-That was until cardamom started appearing on the specialty drink menus.
-Then I couldn’t resist.
-A cardamom latte sounds super fancy, but it’s actually very straightforward and doesn’t add any unwanted sugars or fat to your coffee. . .
+So when “fancy” drinks are offered on the menu, I usually read them out of interest and order my go to…

 A delicious, homemade cardamom latte is the perfect solution to spicing up your morning coffee or a weekend treat.
 This drink is surprisingly simple and full of loads of delicious flavor!